adamchlus/adamchlus.github.io/_pages/research.md

 # Leaf level spectroscopy
-Leaf-level chemometric spectroscopy is a non-destuctive method for rapidly characterizing the chemical content of leaves (ex: nitrogen, phosphorus, calcium, sugars....). **I'm investigating how the relationships between spectra and chemistry change through time and across plant types to develop more robust predictive models.**
+Leaf-level chemometric spectroscopy is a non-destuctive method for rapidly characterizing the chemical content of leaves (ex: nitrogen, phosphorus, calcium, sugars). **I'm investigating how the relationships between spectra and chemistry change through time and across plant types to develop more robust predictive models.**